sokolj1/minimal-mistakes/_posts/2018-09-14-MGMT-3125-Introduction-to-Data-Visualization.md

 ### Chapter 1: The importance of context

 To consider context is strongly encouraged before building any visualization.
-The underlying situations to take into consideration:
+The following are underlying situations to take into consideration:
 * Who is your audience?
 * What do you need them to know or do?
 * How will you communicate?
 What is the medium of choice?